 After a summer of late nights and late mornings, it may seem difficult to stomach the harsh buzz of the alarm clock waking you up for early morning class.
 However, there are a couple of ways to adjust to a change in your morning schedule.
 Sleep experts would suggest:

-As for tips: Try the A!Sleep online self-assessment for personalized feedback on your sleep habits and check out the related Q&As below and the ZZZ tips.
-You can also try implementing a relaxing nighttime routine to help you get to sleep earlier.
+As for tips: You can try implementing a relaxing nighttime routine to help you get to sleep earlier.
 You can also try preparing for your day the night before so you don't have to rush around in the morning.
 Once you get out of bed in the morning, you might try grabbing some breakfast, some light exercise, or even listening to music to wake you up before you get to school.
 If it's at all possible to schedule an interesting first class or two, you might even just leap out of bed with eager anticipation.

 Rise and shine!Alice!